willystw/tabunganku-fe/README.md

 [![Tabunganku Screen Shot][product-screenshot]](https://example.com)

+Tabunganku is an expense tracking application.
 I create Tabunganku because I use a similar expense tracking application on my mobile, and I want more customizability.

-Here's a blank template to get started: To avoid retyping too much info.
-Do a search and replace with your text editor for the following: `willystw`, `tabunganku-fe`, `twitter_handle`, `linkedin_username`, `gmail`, `fwillysetiawan`, `Tabunganku`, `Frontend of Tabunganku: an application to track your spending.`
+This repo only covers the frontend part.
+For the backend part, refer to [here][tabunganku-backend]

 <p align="right">(<a href="#readme-top">back to top</a>)</p>